sbousamra/docs/diary.md

+# 11/09/2017

+* First day of work, set up workspace environment
+* Looked through cammy-web repository to try understand the code
+* Introduced to yarn, react-stamp and electron.
+Yarn helps to make sure that the dependencies downloaded are always the same between users to avoid bugs.
+React-stamp allows the ability to compose parts of separate components if wanted.
+Electron is used to turn your web-app into a desktop app without having to change the code too much.

 # 06/09/2017

 * Added ability to add post 'tweets' on twitterClone project.
 Saves tweets on database, displays them in the same column just like twitter.